AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 As such, it is best if you put it in `/etc/fstab` and leave it there.

 ## Step 1: Set up Asahi Linux Minimal
-Install Asahi Linux Minimal and set up networking.
+Install Asahi Linux Minimal (with more than the minimal disk space, 12GB worked) and set up networking.
 The environment comes with iwd and NetworkManager for setting up WiFi.
 Ethernet connections should be handled automatically at boot.

-Update the system by running `sudo pacman -Syu`.
+Update the system by running `pacman -Syu` as root (or `sudo pacman -Syu` when you installed AsahiLinux Desktop).
 Reboot into Asahi Linux.

-Install Git by running `sudo pacman -S git`.
+Install Git by running `pacman -S git`/`sudo pacman -S git`..

 ## Step 2: Clone [`asahi-gentoosupport`](https://github.com/chadmed/asahi-gentoosupport)
 This repo automates setting up the LiveCD for booting on Apple Silicon.
 Clone it somewhere and enter the directory.